 8. Glowworms have a depressingly short life as an adult

-After about 10 months of being an egg, then a juvenile larvae, then a cocoon, the glowworm finally gets to become an adult fly.
+After about 10 months of being an egg, then a juvenile larva, then a cocoon, the glowworm finally gets to become an adult fly.
 However, the adult fly cannot feed so makes the most of its time by mating and laying eggs until it dies about 2-3 days later.

 9. Glowworms are not the only cave inhabitants

-The Waitomo Caves are not only a home for glowworms, then also hold another amazing insect called a cave weta.
+The Waitomo Caves are not only a home for glowworms, but then also hold another amazing insect called a cave weta.
 Otherwise known as a cave cricket, weta are endemic to New Zealand.
 There are 70 different species, with one of those species, the giant weta, being the heaviest insect in the world.
 Plus, they have been around for millions of years seeing the dinosaurs come and go.
 Learn more about the fascinating wildlife in New Zealand in our 20 Animals and Birds Unique to New Zealand.

 10. Touching the limestone features can damage them

 When on a tour in the Waitomo Caves, keep in mind that touching the limestone features can destroy them.
 The stalactites, stalagmites, pillars and helictites that you see in the Waitomo Caves have taken thousands of years to form.
-Not only are the formations delicate, the chemicals on our skin can have a bad reaction with the limestone.
+Not only are the formations delicate, but the chemicals on our skin can also have a bad reaction with the limestone.

 If you liked this article, then you might like…